 Sunset Start of the Sabbath - Diagram

-Each of the events included in the following diagram are described in different verses as happening "the first day of the week" yet, clearly, there were events both before and after sunrise.
+Each of the events included in the following diagram are described in different verses as happening "the first day of the week" yet, clearly, there were events that occured both before and after sunrise.

 Here are the verses that correspond to each point in the diagram